The Oregon Coastal Current

 In continental shelves where significant amounts of freshwater enter the ocean, buoyancy forcing generates currents that become trapped to the coast, under the effect of the Earth’s rotation (Coriolis effect), and propagate in the same direction as coastal trapped waves, with the coast on the right (left) on the northern (southern) hemisphere.

-Commonly referred to as coastal currents, they are a primary connection between estuarine environments and the coastal ocean and play a vital role in the ocean biogeochemistry and marine ecosystems.
+Commonly referred to as coastal currents, they are a primary connection between estuarine environments and the coastal ocean and play a vital role in ocean biogeochemistry and marine ecosystems.
 Besides that, the effect that freshwater has on the continental shelf is also very interesting and profound from the physics point of view, since it modifies the ocean stratification.
-These changes in stratification may allow or modify internal motions, and also affect small scale processes in the ocean, such as turbulence and mixing.
+These changes in stratification may allow or modify internal motions and also affect small-scale processes in the ocean, such as turbulence and mixing.

 Underwater Glider